deohs/RMariaDBHelper/README.md

 See [RMariaDBHelperExampleUsage.R](inst/extscripts/RMariaDBHelperExampleUsage.R)
 or the online documentation for this package as found in the R help browser.

+## Notes

-Note: This package is to be used with a MariaDB database configured previously.
+- This package is to be used with a MariaDB database configured previously.
+- For a more mature and feature-rich package, see [databaser](https://github.com/skgrange/databaser).